WikiLeaks: Background

+Release

+WikiLeaks posted some unredacted cables before their media partners edited them, but later redacted them.

+In January 2011, several unredacted cables not on the WikiLeaks website were posted online by an associate of WikiLeaks, Israel Shamir.
+The cables included the names of people implied to be connected to bribery, and highly suggestive clues about the identity of an American informant.
+Shamir explained: "Handing confidential and secret information to everybody is the thing of Wikileaks.
+That's what it is about.
+Your question is like asking police why they catch thieves.
+That is what they are for."
+Yulia Latynina, writing in The Moscow Times, alleged that Shamir concocted a cable which allegedly quoted European Union diplomats' plans to walk out of the Durban II speech by Iranian president Mahmoud Ahmadinejad, for publication in the pro-Putin Russian Reporter in December 2010.
+Shamir has denied this accusation.

 On 29 August, WikiLeaks published over 130,000 unredacted cables.
 On 31 August, WikiLeaks tweeted a link to a torrent of the encrypted data.
 On 1 September 2011, WikiLeaks announced that an encrypted version of the un-redacted US State Department cables had been available via BitTorrent for months and that the decryption key was available.
 WikiLeaks said that on 2 September it would publish the entire, unredacted archive in searchable form on its website.
-According to Assange, Wikileaks did this so that possible targets could be informed and better defend themselves, and also to provide a reliable source for the leaks.
+According to Assange, Wikileaks did this so that possible targets could be informed and better defend themselves and to provide a reliable source for the leaks.
+Glenn Greenwald wrote that "the best and safest course was to release all the cables in full, so that not only the world's intelligence agencies but everyone had them, so that steps could be taken to protect the sources and so that the information in them was equally available".